lightning-js/blits/docs/essentials/element_attributes.md

 ### Predefined placement options

 In addition to the absolute positions that Blits and Lightning use, there are a few predefined placement options available.
-By adding the `placement`-attribute to an Element we can easily _center_ or align an Element to a corner, without adding custom calculations.
+By adding the `placement`-attribute to an Element we can easily align it to the _center_, _left_, _right_, _top_, _bottom_, or even a combination like `{y: 'middle', x: 'left'}`, without having to calculate the positions yourself.

 On the `x`-axis the following _placement_ options can be used: `left` (default), `center` and `right`.
 On the `y`-axis the _placement_ attribute accepts `top` (default), `middle` and `bottom`.